aliktb/team-instinct-cinema-project/README.md

 #  Final Project - QA Cinemas

-For this group project we created a MERN stack web application for our QA cinema's webpage.
-This was connected to a backend database using MongoDB which allowed us to record films and customer bookings.
+For this group project we created a MERN stack web application for our QA cinema's website.
+This was connected to a backend database using MongoDB Cloud Atlas which allowed us to record films and customer bookings.

 # Aim:
-The aim of the project was to develop a full stack application where users can navigate through the website and make bookings for movies, viweing latest releases, view current movies showing, accessing how to get to QA cinema, viewing an about us page, make comments and rate movies theyve seen on our discussion board, checking for film classifications before making a booking and we also implemented a page where we have provided a places to go page around the area for activities and tourists attractions within the area.
+The aim of the project was to develop a full stack application where users can navigate through the website and make bookings for movies, viweing latest releases, view current movies showing, accessing how to get to QA cinema, viewing an about us page, make comments and rate movies they've seen on our discussion board, checking for film classifications before making a booking and we also implemented a page where we have provided a places to go page around the area for activities and tourists attractions within the area.

 # Technologies Used:
 This project consisted of us using the following technlogies: